The efficacy of tournament designs: Methodology

 \subsection{Tournament formats}

-\citet{Appleton1995} and \citet{McGarrySchutz1997} have studied tournaments with $8$ or $16$ players.
-This paper, similarly to \citet{ScarfYusofBilbao2009}, analyses a tournament with $32$ competitors.
-The enlargement allows to consider a broader range of structures, e.g.\ multi-stage tournament with eight groups.
-Since the number of competitors in several contests is larger than $16$, this modification strengthens the applicability of our results, too.

 Deriving a full ranking of the players raises two difficulties.
 First, certain formats, such as the knockout tournament, do not give a complete order, at least in their traditional configuration.
 Second, all ties should be resolved.
 The first issue is handled by organising extra matches between the players who are already eliminated, thus each competitor plays the same number of matches in each tournament format.
-For tie-breaking, the same structure is used recursively except for the Swiss-system, where the traditional Buchholz tie-breaking rule---which reflects the strength of opponents---is applied.
-These additional clashes are only used for tiebreaking and do not count into the number of matches in our evaluation.
+For tie-breaking purposes, the traditional Sonneborn-Berger and Buchholz rules are applied.
+The following designs are implemented.